just-the-docs/just-the-docs/docs/ContributorHub/standards-of-conduct.md

 ___

+## Diversity

+DXDao strongly values diversity and is committed to equal opportunity and inclusion in all of its practices and policies.
+In order to provide equal opportunities to all individuals, contributor decisions for DXdao will be based on merit, qualifications, abilities, and past contributions.
+DXdao does not discriminate contributor opportunities or practices because of race, ethnicity, culture, color, religion, sex, gender, sexual orientation or preferences, nationality, age, socioeconomic status, or dis/ability.

+DXdao will make accommodations for qualified individuals with known disabilities unless doing so would result in an undue hardship.
+This policy governs all aspects of contribution, including selection, job assignment, compensation, discipline, termination, and access to benefits and training.

+DXdao expressly prohibits any form of harassment or discrimination.
+Workers or community members with questions or concerns about discrimination on DXdao forums, meetings, chats, or any other form of communication are encouraged to bring these issues to the attention of the DXdao community.
+Anyone can raise concerns without fear of reprisal.
+Anyone found to be engaging in such behavior will be subject to the appropriate corrective action found in the below Enforcement Guidelines.

 ## Conflicts of Interest

 Workers have an obligation to the DXdao community to conduct business within guidelines that prohibit actual or potential conflicts of interest.
 DXdao’s conflict of interest policy establishes only the framework within which DXdao chooses to conduct business.
 The purpose of these guidelines is to provide workers with general information so that you can get further direction from other community members when you need guidance on issues related to a possible conflict of interest.